Skip to Content

 Kids will love the adorable complimentary shuttle trolley that can take families to Whaler’s Village, luaus, golf, and other destinations.

-There are 2 pools (including a children’s wading pool, bridges, and water features.)
-And families can borrow pool noodles and sand toys from the Beach Activities Center.
+There are two pools (including a children’s wading pool, bridges, and water features.)
+Families can borrow pool noodles and sand toys from the Beach Activities Center.

 They also have free coffee available every morning near the lobby.